CircleOfNice/CiRestClientBundle/README.md

 So the Symfony Object is our choice to go: We don't need to roll out our own implementation and can stay within the boundaries of our framework of choice - win/win :-).

 So all in all let's call it a day and start goin' gorillas with this one.

-#Description
-A smart REST client with a comfortable API providing all REST methods and returning a Symfony Response Object.

 #Installation